jinwoojimmy/CAU-ImageLab2018/daily_reports/0705-independence__BaysNet.md

     If G is A→C←B, then knowing C couples A and B. In other words, A⊥B if C is unobserved, but A⊥̸B∣C if C is observed.

+These structures clearly describe the independencies encoded by a three-variable Bayesian net.
+We can extend them to general networks by applying them recursively over any larger graph.
+This leads to a notion called **d-separation** (where d stands for directed).

+We say that Q, W are d-separated when variables O are observed if they are not connected by an active path.
+An undirected path in the Bayesian Network structure G is called *active* given observed variables O if for every consecutive triple of variables X,Y,Z on the path, one of the following holds:
+  - X←Y←Z, and Y is unobserved Y∉O
+  - X→Y→Z, and Y is unobserved Y∉O
+  - X←Y→Z, and Y is unobserved Y∉O
+  - X→Y←Z, and Y or any of its descendents are observed.

+ The notion of d-separation is useful, because it lets us describe a large fraction of the dependencies that hold in our model.

 #### Reference :
 [Stanford CS 228: Probabilistic Graphical Models - Bays Net](https://ermongroup.github.io/cs228-notes/representation/directed/)